How to Find a Registered Agent in Rhode Island (Step-by-Step Guide)

-How to change your Rhode Island registered agent
+How to change a registered agent in Rhode Island

 Do you need to change who your registered agent is in Rhode Island?
 If so, you’ll need to fill out some paperwork and pay a fee to the Rhode Island Secretary of State.

 If you’re interested in having your new registered agent perform this filing for you, contact them and see if this is a service they offer.
 Often, commercial registered agent companies will perform the change of agent paperwork on behalf of their clients, and they will usually pay the fee as well.

 If you want to change your Rhode Island registered agent yourself, perform the following steps:

 - Tell your registered agent that you are changing registered agents.
 They’ll need to know and perform some paperwork, and you will want to obtain any business documents they may still have in their possession for your own files.

 - Collect all of the information you’ll need for the filing.
 You’ll need your business name and address, your current registered agent’s name and address, and your new registered agent’s name and address.